 A domain name identifies a node.
 Each node has a set of resource information, which may be empty.
 The set of resource information associated with a particular name is composed of separate RRs.
 The order of RRs in a set is not significant and need not be preserved by name servers, resolvers, or other parts of the DNS.
-However, sorting of multiple RRs is permitted for optimization purposes, for example, to specify that a particular nearby server be tried first.
-See Section 5.2 and Section 5.2.
+However, sorting of multiple RRs is permitted for optimization purposes: for example, to specify that a particular nearby server be tried first.
+See The sortlist Statement and RRset Ordering.